Rjvidios/raj-rdp/readme.md

 ## Simple Ubuntu RDP Container

-This is a very rough proof of conecept to connect to a container via RDP client and have a desktop
+This is a very simple proof of conecept to connect to a container via RDP client and have a desktop.
+Use the dockerfile to apply packages that you would like on top of Ubuntu Desktop and XRDP.

 **Directions**
 ```